damianroiz/11ty-blog/src/blog/2021-05-01-my-first-article.md

 ---
-title: "Back To Training Arter Time Off "
+title: "Coming Back To Training After Time Off "
 description: Unless you have a well-equipped home gym or some other personal training facility, having the gym locked down was one of hardest pills to swallow during this crazy pandemic.